 Assuming the lease is recorded at the land registry - and 99.9% are in Hurst Green - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 I acquired a 1st floor flat in Hurst Green, conveyancing formalities finalised February 1997.
 Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
 Corresponding properties in Hurst Green with a long lease are worth £202,000.
 The average or mid-range amount of ground rent is £60 levied per year.
 The lease ends on 21st October 2078

-With only 53 years remaining on your lease we estimate the premium for your lease extension to range between £27,600 and £31,800 plus costs.
+With just 57 years remaining on your lease we estimate the premium for your lease extension to span between £28,500 and £33,000 as well as professional fees.

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you a more accurate figure in the absence of comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information without first seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure without more detailed investigations.
+Do not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+You should not move forward based on this information before seeking the advice of a professional.